nnienaber2/conduct/user-agreement.md

 ### 8. User Protection
 You agree not to engage in activity that significantly harms our [Users](terminology.md#user).
 We will resolve disputes in favor of protecting our [Users](terminology.md#user) as a whole.

-## D. User-Generated Content
+## D. Your Content

 **Short version**
 *You own [content](terminology.md#content) you create, but you allow us certain rights to it, so that we can display and share the [content](terminology.md#content) you post.
 You still have control over your [content](terminology.md#content), and responsibility for it, and the rights you grant us are limited to those we need to provide the service.
 We have the right to remove [content](terminology.md#content) or close [account](terminology.md#account)s if we need to.*

-### 1. Responsibility for User-Generated Content
+### 1. Responsibility for Your Content
-You may create or upload User-Generated Content while using the [Service](terminology.md#service).
-You are solely responsible for the [content](terminology.md#content) of, and for any harm resulting from, any User-Generated Content that you post, upload, link to or otherwise make available via the [Service](terminology.md#service), regardless of the form of that [content](terminology.md#content).
-We are not responsible for any public display or misuse of your User-Generated Content.
+You may create or upload [Your Content](terminology.md#your-content)while using the [Service](terminology.md#service).
+You are solely responsible for the [content](terminology.md#content) of, and for any harm resulting from, any [Content](terminology.md#content) that you post, upload, link to or otherwise make available via the [Service](terminology.md#service), regardless of the form of that [content](terminology.md#content).
+We are not responsible for any public display or misuse of [Your Content](terminology.md#your-content).

 ### 2. [Era of Health](terminology.md#eraofhealth) May Remove Content
-We do not pre-screen User-Generated Content, but we have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any [Era of Health](terminology.md#eraofhealth) terms or policies.
+We do not pre-screen [Your Content](terminology.md#your-content), but we have the right (though not the obligation) to refuse or remove any [Your Content](terminology.md#your-content) that, in our sole discretion, violates any [Era of Health](terminology.md#eraofhealth) terms or policies.

 ### 3. Ownership of Content, Right to Post, and License Grants
-You retain ownership of and responsibility for [content](terminology.md#content) you create or own ("Your Content").
+You retain ownership of and responsibility for [content](terminology.md#content) you create or own ("[Your Content](terminology.md#your-content)").
 If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any [content](terminology.md#content) you post; that you will only submit [content](terminology.md#content) that you have the right to post; and that you will fully comply with any third party licenses relating to [content](terminology.md#content) you post.

-Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user)— certain legal permissions, listed in Sections titled "User-Generated Content."
-These license grants apply to Your Content.
+Because you retain ownership of and responsibility for [Your Content](terminology.md#your-content), we need you to grant us — and other [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user)— certain legal permissions, listed in Sections titled "[Your Content](terminology.md#your-content)."
+These license grants apply to [Your Content](terminology.md#your-content).
 If you upload [content](terminology.md#content) that already comes with a license granting [Era of Health](terminology.md#eraofhealth) the permissions we need to run our [Service](terminology.md#service), no additional license is required.
-You understand that you will not receive any payment for any of the rights granted in Section titled "User-Generated Content."
-The licenses you grant to us will end when you remove Your Content from our servers.
+You understand that you will not receive any payment for any of the rights granted in Section titled "[Your Content](terminology.md#your-content)."
+The licenses you grant to us will end when you remove [Your Content](terminology.md#your-content) from our servers.

 ### 4. License Grant to Us
-We need the legal right to do things like host Your Content, publish it, and share it.
-You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the [Website](terminology.md#website) and provide the [Service](terminology.md#service).
-This includes the right to do things like copy it to our database and make backups; show it to you and other [users](terminology.md#user); parse it into a search index or otherwise analyze it on our servers; share it with other [user's](terminology.md#user); and perform it, in case Your Content is something like music or video.
+We need the legal right to do things like host [Your Content](terminology.md#your-content), publish it, and share it.
+You grant us and our legal successors the right to store, parse, and display [Your Content](terminology.md#your-content), and make incidental copies as necessary to render the [Website](terminology.md#website) and provide the [Service](terminology.md#service).
+This includes the right to do things like copy it to our database and make backups; show it to you and other [users](terminology.md#user); parse it into a search index or otherwise analyze it on our servers; share it with other [user's](terminology.md#user); and perform it, in case [Your Content](terminology.md#your-content) is something like music or video.

-This license does not grant [Era of Health](terminology.md#eraofhealth) the right to sell Your Content or otherwise distribute or use it outside of our provision of the [Service](terminology.md#service).
+This license does not grant [Era of Health](terminology.md#eraofhealth) the right to sell [Your Content](terminology.md#your-content) or otherwise distribute or use it outside of our provision of the [Service](terminology.md#service).

 ### 5. Moral Rights
-You retain all moral rights to Your Content that you upload, publish, or submit to any part of the [Service](terminology.md#service), including the rights of integrity and attribution.
+You retain all [moral rights](terminology.md#moral-rights) to [Your Content](terminology.md#your-content) that you upload, publish, or submit to any part of the [Service](terminology.md#service), including the rights of integrity and attribution.
 However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in Section D.4, but not otherwise.

-To the extent this agreement is not enforceable by applicable law, you grant [Era of Health](terminology.md#eraofhealth) the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the [Website](terminology.md#website) and provide the [Service](terminology.md#service).
+To the extent this agreement is not enforceable by applicable law, you grant [Era of Health](terminology.md#eraofhealth) the rights we need to use [Your Content](terminology.md#your-content) without attribution and to make reasonable adaptations of [Your Content](terminology.md#your-content) as necessary to render the [Website](terminology.md#website) and provide the [Service](terminology.md#service).

 ## E. Organizations
 **Short version**